San Diego Climate Action Plan

-The San Diego Climate Action Plan was adopted by the city of San Diego in December 2015.
-It is a local climate action plan whose rules are defined by the California global warming Solutions Act of 2006 (AB 32), with the goal of reducing greenhouse gas emissions.
+The San Diego Climate Action Plan was adopted by the City of San Diego in December 2015.
+It is a local climate action plan whose rules are defined by the Global Warming Solutions Act of 2006 (AB 32), with the goal of reducing greenhouse gas emissions.
 Through this plan, the city initially set goals of eliminating half of all greenhouse emissions and sourcing all energy from renewable sources by the year 2035.
 With a coalition of business owners, environmental advocates, and community leaders, Mayor Kevin Faulconer approved the Climate Action Plan.
-The Climate Action Plan consists of several policies to ensure the economic and environmental growth of the city of San Diego.
+The plan consists of several policies to ensure the economic and environmental growth of the city of San Diego.
 It was referred to in The San Diego Union-Tribune as "the most aggressive climate action plan in California."

 Strategies

 The plan identifies five specific sectors: